gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Controlling an Azure Sphere from Azure IoT Central

-Now that we have created the Azure IoT Central application we are going to add support for controlling the Azure Sphere device from Azure IoT Central, along with adding *event* support.

-There are two ways to control or set the state on the Azure Sphere device from IoT Central.
+There are two ways to control or set the state on the Azure Sphere device from Azure IoT Central.

-1. The first way to control a device is with Azure IoT Central **Settings**.
+1. The first way to control a device is with Azure IoT Central **Properties**.
 Under the covers, these are implemented as [Azure IoT Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins).
-A message is sent to the device, the corresponding action is undertaken, and then the Azure Sphere sends a message to update the Azure IoT Device Twin.
-The Device Twin is a JSON document that mirrors the state of the device.
-The JSON document can be used for cloud side queries and processing.

 2. The second way to control a device is with Azure IoT Central **Commands**.
 Under the covers, these are implemented as [Azure IoT Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods).
-A message is sent to the device, the action carried out, and then the device acknowledges to Azure IoT the command has completed.

 ---